 The second contribution is the optimization the energy consumption of IoT devices in a duty cycled scenario by reducing boot up duration, shutdown duration, and user application duration.
 To this end, we study and improve the amount of time a Linux-based IoT device is powered on to accomplish its tasks.
 We analyze the processes of system boot up and shutdown on two platforms, the Raspberry Pi 3 and Raspberry Pi Zero Wireless, and enhance duty-cycling performance by identifying and disabling time consuming or unnecessary units initialized in the userspace.
 We also study whether SD card speed and SD card capacity utilization affect boot up duration and energy consumption.
 In addition, we propose Pallex, a novel parallel execution framework built on top of the systemd init system to run a user application concurrently with userspace initialization.
 We validate the performance impact of Pallex when applied to various IoT application scenarios: (i) capturing an image, (ii) capturing and encrypting an image, (iii) capturing and classifying an image using the the k-nearest neighbor algorithm, and (iv) capturing images and sending them to a cloud server.
 Our results show that system lifetime is increased by 18.3%, 16.8%, 13.9% and 30.2%, for these application scenarios, respectively.

 Amirtharaj, Immanuel, "Energy Measurement and Profiling of Internet of Things Devices" (2018).
-Computer Engineering Master's Theses.
+Computer Science and Engineering Master's Theses.
 5.